 Because Hahn’s macaws are small, they can have 1-2 nuts a day.
-Any more is too much.
-Also, all nuts should be unsalted and human-grade.
-Animal-grade nuts are of lower quality and are more likely to develop mold.
+All nuts should be unsalted and human-grade, as animal-grade nuts are of lower quality and more likely to develop mold.

-Hahn’s macaws particularly love corn on the cob.
+Hahn’s macaws love corn on the cob.
 Not only is it delicious and packed with antioxidants, vitamins, minerals, and fiber, but the core provides mental enrichment.
-That’s because the parrot enjoys twisting and pecking the cob.

 What Foods Are Bad For Hahn’s Macaws?

-You might want to stay away from these foods, particularly if your parrot has a sensitive stomach.
+You might want to stay away from these foods if your parrot has a sensitive stomach.

 How Much Should I Feel My Hahn’s Macaw?

-Depending on whether your Hahn’s macaw is on the smaller or larger size, it’ll eat between 1/2 to 3/4 cup of pellets and 1/2 to 3/4 cup of fruits and vegetables each day.
-You can feed your parrot twice a day – but some can have a smaller portion at midday if they’re hungry enough.
+Hahn’s macaws should eat 1/2 to 3/4 cup of pellets and 1/2 to 3/4 cup of fruits and vegetables per day.
+You can feed your parrot twice daily.

 Hahn’s Macaw Cage Setup